mjgrav2001/HealthBot_AI_Powered_Patient_Education_System/README.md

-# mjgrav2001-HealthBot_AI_Powered_Patient_Education_System
+# HealthBot - AI-Powered Patient Education System

-Project for UDEMY course 'AI Agents with LangChain and LangGraph'
+Capstone Project and Exercises for Udacity course 'AI Agents with LangChain and LangGraph' (December 2025)